Skip to contents

 Surface Accepted feature shape How names are used

-ledgr_experiment(features = ...) indicator, list, named list, feature map, or function(params) factory registers feature definitions for the run
+ledgr_experiment(features = ...) indicator, list, named list, or feature map registers feature definitions for the run

-ledgr_feature_contracts() / ledgr_feature_contract_check() static indicator, list, named list, or feature map reports aliases and engine IDs; factories must be materialized first
+ledgr_feature_contracts() / ledgr_feature_contract_check() static indicator, list, named list, or feature map reports aliases and engine IDs

 ledgr_pulse_snapshot(features = ...) static list or feature map computes pulse-known values for inspection